ARM-software/astc-encoder/Docs/Building.md

 ### Test builds

 We support building unit tests.
-These use the `googletest` framework, which is pulled in though a git submodule.
+These use the `googletest` framework, which is pulled in through a git submodule.
 On first use, you must fetch the submodule
 dependency:

 ```shell